Arsen-Robotics/bigfootbot/bigfootbot_teleop/udev/README.md

-# Udev Rules for Roboclaw Motor Controller
+# Udev Rules for Playstation 3 Controller

 This folder contains the Udev rules file (`99-ps3-controller.rules`) for the Playstation 3 Controller.
 The Udev rules allow the system to assign a consistent device name to the PS3 Controller when it is connected to the computer.